Looking for a job selling weed? EpicHint pitches training for cannabis dispensary ‘budtenders’ – TechCrunch

 Herrera had a friend who’d been diagnosed with colon cancer and was taking medicinal marijuana to address side effects from the operation that removed his colon.

-“When recovering from the removal of his colon, he’d run out of his homegrown medicine and go to dispensaries where he . got the worst service,” Herrera wrote in an email.
-“He would ask for something pain, nausea, and sleep, and was always recommended the most expensive product or a product that was being promoted.
+“When recovering from the removal of his colon, he’d run out of his homegrown medicine and go to dispensaries where he got the worst service,” Herrera wrote in an email.
+“He would ask for something for pain, nausea and sleep, and was always recommended the most expensive product or a product that was being promoted.
 He never got what he needed and had to self advocate for the right product while barely being able to stand.”

 Herrera buckled down and did research throughout the course of 2018.
 She hit up pharmacies first as a customer, asking different “budtenders” for information about the product they were selling.
 Their answers were… underwhelming, according to Herrera.
 The next step was to talk to dispensary managers and research the weed industry.

-By her own calculations, cannabis companies (including dispensaries and growers) will add roughly 300,000 jobs — most of them starting out at near-minimum-wage salaries of $16 per-hour.
-Meanwhile current training programs cost between $250 and $7,000.
+By her own calculations, cannabis companies (including dispensaries and growers) will add roughly 300,000 jobs — most of them starting out at near-minimum-wage salaries of $16 per hour.
+Meanwhile, current training programs cost between $250 and $7,000.

 That disconnect led Herrera to hit on her current business model — selling an annual subscription software for brands and dispensaries that would offer a training program for would-be job applicants.
 The training would give dispensaries a leg up for experienced hires, increasing sales and ideally reducing turnover that costs the industry as much as $438 million.